Skip to content

 This next post will be followed by:

-Choose a clean, beginner-friendly theme and add the essential pages that make your blog look trustworthy.
+Choose a beginner-friendly theme and add the essential pages that make your blog look trustworthy.

 Write posts that people actually want to read, then promote them the smart way to get your first 100 visitors.